adsblol/website/content/en/feed/bare-metal.md

 ---
-title: "Feed to adsb.lol (existing ADS-B station)"
+title: "Bare Metal (existing ADS-B station)"
 lead: "Using your existing ADS-B receiver"
 draft: false
 images: []
 type: docs
 ---
-# adsb.lol feed client bare metal

 - These scripts aid in setting up your current ADS-B receiver to feed [adsb.lol](https://adsb.lol)
 - They will not disrupt any existing feed clients already present